+Staying on top of IRS tax changes is a challenge.
 Don’t you feel sometimes like income tax is the hardest subject in the world to understand?
 Well, it’s really nothing to be embarrassed about.
-That’s exactly what Albert Einstein said way back when:
+Here’s what Albert Einstein said way back when:

 “The hardest thing in the world to understand is income taxes.” – Albert Einstein